vitejs/vite/docs/config/index.md

 - **Type:** `string`
 - **Default:** `process.cwd()`

-  Project root directory.
+  Project root directory (where `index.html` is located).
 Can be an absolute path, or a path relative from the location of the config file itself.

   See [Project Root](/guide/#project-root) for more details.